CodyLiska/team-tracker-demo/_New-Vue-UI/team-tracker-vue/README.md

 - [x] Hook up to database
 - [x] Add a player creation form
 - COACH DASHBOARD
-  - [ ] Add a recenet activity form and update the component to pull data from the database
+  - [x] Add a recenet activity form and update the component to pull data from the database
+  - [ ] Trash Can Icon for Recent Activity doesn't delete the activity and it should also refresh the list
+  - [ ] Team Stats > Win Rate needs to be calculated, currently it's hardcoded to 0%
+  - [ ] Team Stats > Team Rating needs to be calculated, currently it's hardcoded to 0
 - PLAYERS CARDS
   - [ ] Add a Delete button next to view details for each card and the functionality to delete a player
 - IN THE MODAL
   - [ ] Update the modal to display the player's skills heirarchy data
   - [ ] Add a player update button with a form to update the player's skills heirarchy data

+## Down the road
+- [ ] implement a better color scheme
+  - the overall layout
+  - bar graph colors